 Since returning to St. Louis after a few spot starts for Kyle McClellan, Lance Lynn has established himself a go-to late innings guy in the bullpen.
 In the 24 1/3 innings he posted in the St. Louis bullpen since June 24th, Lynn has a 2.22 ERA, has allowed just 8 walks, and has opponents hitting just .176 off of him.
 In the last 14 days, opponents were hitting just .083 against him in 7 2/3 innings.
 Dominant.

 Major League Baseball has a problem.
 That problem?
 Umpires who like to inject themselves to ballgames and affect their results.
 As a whole, MLB protects their umpires from the negative side of getting a major call wrong.
 Unfortunately, few learn from their mistakes and just continue the same pattern of behavior.
-A couple of events over the last few days have really brought this to mind, but I’ve been meaning … Continue reading

-Why not Mark Buehrle?
 Why not Mark Buehrle, indeed.
 The 32 year old pitcher has 155 wins and a 3.82 ERA over his 12 seasons in the big leagues.
 He has thrown 200 or more innings in 10 of those, and is on pace to do it again.
 The fewest games he’s started when he’s been on the roster all year is 30 games.
 Not to mention he grew up a Cardinals fan and lives near St. Louis.